f4b1n/dashboard/README.md

 On the backend the Data API is called, data retrieved, transformed and displayed on the frontend with Plotly.

-It was hosted and deployed using google cloud run.
+It was hosted on heroku via docker.

 This was my first project after learning Python.